uQr/cordova-docs/articles/known-issues/known-issues-debugger.md

 ##When using the jsHybugger plugin for debugging Android < 4.4

-* **Limitations:** The following limitations exist when using the VS debugger with jsHybugger:
+**Limitations:** The following limitations exist when using the VS debugger with jsHybugger:

   * There is no support for Source Maps.
   * While using the DOM explorer with jsHybugger, there is no support for:
-  * Deleting CSS properties
+    * Deleting CSS properties.
-  * Selecting DOM elements by clicking on them
+    * Selecting DOM elements by clicking on them.
-  * Add/edit/delete of element attributes
+    * Add/edit/delete of element attributes.
-  * Add/edit of CSS rules
+    * Add/edit of CSS rules.
-  * Forcing Hover and Visited Pseudo-class states
+    * Forcing Hover and Visited Pseudo-class states.
-  * Undo/redo
+    * Undo/redo.
-  * Edit as HTML
+    * Edit as HTML.
     * Shorthand property display is generally not supported.

-* **JavaScript console read only:** While using the JavaScript Console with the jsHybugger, the JS Console works as output only – messages are logged but we do not execute commands.
+**JavaScript console read only:** While using the JavaScript Console with the jsHybugger, the JS Console works as output only – messages are logged but we do not execute commands.
 We also do not support source locations of messages, clearing messages on navigation, and expanding objects and properties of the logged messages.